Critical Influence of Overparameterization on Sharpness-aware Minimization: Experimental details

 For all the experiments in \cref{sec:experiments-main}, we run the experiments with the same configurations over three different random seeds.
-Most of the experiments are conducted with a single RTX3090 GPU having $24$GB memory while some experiments requiring larger memory are conducted with multiple RTX3090 GPUs.
-The code is implemented with JAX \citep{jax2018github} and provided as a supplementary material.
-Many of our experiments and the hyperparameter values are based on examples provided by Flax \citep{flax2020github} official repository.\footnote{\url{https://github.com/google/flax/tree/main/examples}} The hyperparameter values and how the models are scaled for each workload are summarized in \cref{tab:hyperparams} and \cref{tab:scaling} respectively.
-We present the additional details below.
+We visualize the average and standard error (\ie, std$/\sqrt{n_{\text{seed}}}$) as a line plot and a shaded region surrounding it.
+Many of our experiments and the hyperparameter values are based on examples provided by Flax \citep{flax2020github} official repository.\footnote{\url{https://github.com/google/flax/tree/main/examples}} The hyperparameter values and how the models are scaled for each workload are summarized in \cref{tab:hyperparams,tab:scaling}, respectively.
+We present the additional details for individual workloads below.

 \paragraph{Synthetic Regression / 2-layer MLP}

 We follow the student-teacher setting from \citet{advani2020highdi} where the teacher is a randomly initialized $2$-layer ReLU network with $200$ neurons and the student is a $2$-layer ReLU network with a different number of neurons.
 Each element for the input $x \in \R^{100}$ is sampled from a standard normal distribution while the target $y \in \R$ is calculated as the output of the teacher network added by Gaussian noise sampled from a standard normal distribution.
 The models are trained on $20400$ training data, which is roughly the same as the number of parameters in the teacher model, and tested on the $5100$ data, which is a quarter of the number of the training data.